Owmacohe/Descant/README.md

   2. Add an `Event System` object to your scene *(`Create/UI/Event System`)*, if you don't already have one.
   3. Add a `DescantDialogueTrigger` script to a GameObject of your choice, and assign its fields *(hover over each field to see a popup of its description) (you may have as many `DescantDialogueTrigger`s as you want in the same scene)*.
   4. At some point while the game is running, call the `Display()` method in the `DescantDialogueTrigger` script to begin the dialogue *(e.g. when the player presses `[E]`, when a `Button` is clicked, etc.)*.
+- **Logs**
+  1. The **Descant Log** can be opened with `Tools/Descant/Log`.
+  2. Turn the `Capture` toggle on to start capturing events as they happen at runtime.
+  3. The log only saves the last played dialogue.
+  4. Please don't delete the log file located at `Descant/Resources`!